 - Payload - The difference between an aircraft’s maximum takeoff weight and the combined total of the airframe basic weight, total powerplant weight, crew weight and fuel requirement for a given flight.
 In larger aircraft, payload at maximum fuel may be severely constrained.

 - Service Ceiling - The altitude up to which an aircraft is capable of maintaining a sustained climb rate of 100 feet per minute, or the maximum altitude permitted due to structural reasons (such as pressurisation limitations).

 - True Airspeed - Calibrated Airspeed corrected for air density, or, how fast the aircraft is travelling over the ground in zero-wind conditions.
 For a given Calibrated Airspeed, True Airspeed increases as an aircraft climbs in altitude.

 With that, I feel as though I have established a baseline from which we can begin the challenge; if anyone has any questions, comments or concerns before the first challenge begins, please post them so I can do my best to answer them, or fix a potential problem!

-Aero Challenge, Round Two - Four-Place Utility Single, won jointly by @MrChips and @nialloftara
+[Aero Challenge, Round Two - Four-Place Utility Single,] (Automation Aero Challenge - Round Four Results Are Up!) won jointly by @MrChips and @nialloftara